sashinpivotal/dsa-java-review-doc/README.md

 - Implement *computeMonthlyCompensation()* method in the *SalariedEmployee* class using *monthlySalary* field
+  - The *computeMonthlyCompensation()* method just returns the value of the *monthlySalary* field

 - Implement *computeMonthlyCompensation()* method in the *HourlyEmployee* class using *hourlyRate* and *hoursWorkedPerMonth* fields
+  - The *computeMonthlyCompensation()* method return the value of "hourlyRate * hoursWorkedPerMonth"

 - Add and implement the following method to the *Department* class.
-  It should return total monthly compensation of all employees in that department.
+  It should return total monthly compensation of all employees in that department - it should add and return the total monthly compensation of all employees.
   - double computeDepartmentMonthlyTotalCompensation()

+- Add code in the *HRClient* class to display the result of calling *computeDepartmentMonthlyTotalCompensation()* method

 - Write testing code for both *SalariedEmployee* and *HourlyEmployee* classes testing *computeMonthlyCompensation()* method

-- Add code in the *HRClient* class to display the result of calling *computeDepartmentMonthlyTotalCompensation()* method

-- Write testing method in the *DepartmentTest* class testing *computeDepartmentMonthlyTotalCompensation()* method
+- Write testing method for the *Department* class testing *computeDepartmentMonthlyTotalCompensation()* method

 ### Optional exercise

-- Add *CommissionedEmployee* class with the following fields
+- Add *CommissionedEmployee* sub-class with the following fields
   - private double commissionRate
   - private ArrayList<Double> monthlySales

-- Implement *computeMonthlyCompensation()* method for the *CommissionedEmployee*
+- Implement *computeMonthlyCompensation()* method for the *CommissionedEmployee* as following:
-  - The monthly compensation for the *CommissionedEmployee* is total of commissionRate * <each-sale-amount>
+  - The monthly compensation for the *CommissionedEmployee* is total of "commissionRate * <each-sale-amount>"

 - Write testing code for *CommissionedEmployee* class testing *computeMonthlyCompensation()* method